 Diabetes increases the risk of having a heart attack or stroke and may lead to kidney, eye and nerve damage.

 Types of Diabetes

-The causes of diabetes are complex and still not fully known, and although food doesn't cause diabetes, it is part of the strategy for managing the disease.
+The causes of diabetes are complex and still not fully known.
+Although food doesn't cause diabetes, it is part of the strategy for managing the disease.

 There are three main types of diabetes:

 - Type 1 Diabetes: The pancreas either makes no or too little insulin.
 Type 1 is an autoimmune disease that often begins in childhood.
 The onset is sudden.
-Just 5 percent of people with diabetes have Type 1.
+Just 5.2 percent of adults with diabetes have Type 1.
 It cannot be prevented through diet or lifestyle, though they can be helpful in managing this condition.

 - Gestational Diabetes: With gestational diabetes, the body doesn’t make enough insulin during pregnancy.
 It is thought that other hormones may block the action of insulin.
 Gestational diabetes often goes away after the baby is born.
 However, women who develop this type of diabetes are at greater risk for Type 2 diabetes later in life.

 You can prevent or delay Type 2 diabetes by making changes to your eating style, being physically active and by losing a certain amount of weight if you have a body mass index (BMI) that is categorized as overweight or obese.
 These steps also lower your risk for diabetes complications.
 Visit a registered dietitian nutritionist to learn about lifestyle changes that can reduce your risk for Type 2 diabetes.